J-CF-Leung/Study_Vault/Mathematical Methods/Groups and Representations/Rotations and Lie Algebra.md

 $$\displaylines{\bm{r}'=R(\theta)\,\bm{r} \\ R(\theta)=\pmatrix{\cos\theta & \sin\theta \\ -\sin\theta&\cos\theta}}$$
 - A _vector_ is anything that _transforms like_ the above relation

-## Rotations from invariance of length
+## Rotations from invariance of length and distance
 - Let there be a transformation law $\bm{p}'=R\bm{p}$, describing a _rotation_, where the form of $R$ is unknown (ignore the above)

 - The _length_ of _any vector_ $\bm{p}$ is _invariant_ under the rotation, as $p^2$ remains unchanged